ReactiveX/RxSwift/README.md

 Returning an error from a selector will cause entire graph of dependent sequence transformers to "die" and fail with error.
 Dying implies that it will release all of its resources and never produce another sequence value.
 This is usually not an obvious effect.

-If there is some UITextField bound to a observable sequence that fails with error or completes, screen won't be updated ever again.
+If there is some `UITextField` bound to a observable sequence that fails with error or completes, screen won't be updated ever again.

 To make those situations more obvious, RxCocoa debug build will throw an exception in case some sequence that is bound to UI control terminates with an error.

-Using functions without "OrDie" suffix is usually more safe option.
+Using functions without "OrDie" suffix is usually a more safe option.

-There is also `catch` operator for easier error handling.
+There is also the `catch` operator for easier error handling.

 ## Pipe operator >- vs |> vs ...

 Unfortunately, as far as I'm aware of there isn't any default left associative function application swift operator.
-If there was (please let me know).
-If it does exist or if you have created your own left associative function application operator, you can use it immediately with RxSwift.
+If there was (please let me know) or if you have created your own left associative function application operator, you can use it immediately with RxSwift.

 This is the default one: